 Mistake #8 – Tomato Plant Care Problems Caused By Over Fertilizing

 It is true that feeding your tomato plants with the necessary nutrients is crucial to the plants.
 However feeding them too much can have the same effect as not feeding them at all.

 If you use fertilizer too frequently, it will build up in the soil causing some serious issues to the plant.
 For instance, applying fertilizer with nitrogen is important for a healthy tomato plant.

-However, excess nitrogen causes the plants to put more energy into the growing leaves than growing the tomatoes.
+However, excess nitrogen causes the plants to put more energy into the growing leaves than growing tomatoes (fruit).

 To prevent these issues, make sure that you use the best fertilizer for tomatoes or opt for natural compost.

 Mistake #9 – Not Watering Plants Properly